-Annie is 53 years old.
-When she was three, her mother and sister died together in childbirth.
+Annie was 53 years old when she came to see me.
+When she was three, her mother and sister had died together in childbirth.

 The double death was a tragic and painful experience, and everyone involved met it as well as they could.
 Annie’s baby sister was buried with her mother, but she wasn’t named or marked on the tombstone.
 And she wasn’t mentioned at the funeral.
 Because she was so young, Annie's family didn't think she'd understand the funeral, and so she didn't attend.

 Fifty years later, Annie came to me because the family system was still out of balance.
 She hadn't been able to integrate her sister's death, and she was looking for healing.
 We did some energetic investigating, and it became clear that the first issue to be resolved was around her baby sister.

 Because she came into the world and left it at essentially the same time, Annie's sister didn't get the energetic support that's needed at each of those important transitions.
 She had never been formally received by the Village of the Living, nor had she been properly conveyed to the Village of the Ancestors.
 She was in a kind of no-place, because she hadn't been woven into the family web on either side of the veil.
 Her absence was an issue no only for her, but for Annie too.

 Although she didn't know to name it this way, this hole in the family web was palpable to Annie.
 She struggled with not knowing how to be in relationship to this baby.
 Annie wondered: Did she have a sister?
 Does she have a sister?
 When people asked her how many siblings she had, Annie didn't know how to answer.
 She couldn't sink her roots into the field of her ancestors (of whom her sister was one) because that field wasn't structurally sound.